Unit XI. Healing

 sexual energy can be transmuted through specific practices that have already

-been covered in previous guidebooks (see last page of Unit VI).
+been covered in previous guidebooks (or see the last page of Unit VI in this book).

-it and keep it under manageable control.
-Exercise helps relieve it.
+reduce it and keep it under manageable control.
+Exercise helps relieve

+it.
 So does bodywork.
 In this domain, your attitude is critical.
-The

-Type A personality that is hard-driving and ambitious is particularly prone
+The Type A personality that is hard-driving and ambitious is particularly

-to stress-related illnesses.
-It would be better for your body to focus
+prone to stress-related illnesses.
+It would be better for your body

 Lastly, a positive attitude toward life, one that is optimistic, outgoing,